thutahw/tp/docs/DeveloperGuide.md

 **Aspect 4: Backdated `Appointment`s**

-To provide flexibility for users, `Appointment`s before the current `Datetime` can be added to Baymax.
+To provide flexibility for users, `Appointment`s beforSe the current `Datetime` can be added to Baymax.
 They are marked as `DONE` automatically, but receptionist will be able to change the status to `MISSED` as well.

 Such appointments are marked `DONE` automatically as it is assumed that it is more important for receptionists to know what `Appointment`s patients have gone for, and thus it is more likely for them to be backdated.